 There was a very short true ending after completing all of the routes.
 It worked well to finish off the story and did not chose a single route as the true one.

 Overall, I felt like the romance was quite weak in all of the routes except for Mashiro’s where I felt that it was done very well.
 It felt very suddenly pushed in without much of a build-up.
 Aside from that flaw, I did enjoy the story quite a lot.
 I found it quite difficult to stop reading at times.

 One thing I particularly enjoyed was that there is a wide variety of secondary characters in the story, most of whom have a decent amount of depth and are interesting in their own right.
 I could easily see Madoka in particular as worth having her own route, but quite a few members of the other schools were well fleshed out and would have been interesting to explore even further.

-I found that the artwork is all to a very high standard and there are a good number of regular CGs and super-deformed style CGs.
+I found that the artwork of Aokana – Four Rhythms Across the Blue is all to a very high standard and there are a good number of regular CGs and super-deformed style CGs.
 This included several partially animated scenes with characters moving around.

 The music is all high quality and includes a huge variety of approximately 50 tracks, including some vocal tracks.
 The background tracks are matched very well to the mood of the scenes and stood out as an excellent part of the experience.